Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 ![Example policy def in initiative 2](./media/example-def-in-init-2.png)

-When working within the policy files, to read parameters which are set at the top level of the policy definition a double escape is needed.
-So instead of using `[parameters('someParameter')]` within the policy effect, it should read as `[[parameters('someParameter')]`.
+When working within the policy files, to read parameters which are set at the top level of the policy definition a double escape is needed for ARM.
+So instead of using `[parameters('someParameter')]` within the policy, you should use `[[parameters('someParameter')]` instead.

+> **Note:** When testing the policy manually in the portal or another deployment outside of the ALZ Accelerator (Portal), you will need to remove the double escaping, `[[`, and revert to normal ,`[`'

 When working with policies that are assigned by default, these are located under the [eslzArm/managementGroupTemplates/policyAssignments](../../eslzArm/managementGroupTemplates/policyAssignments) folder.
 References to policy definitions are done through the assignments, so if any amendments are done to default assigned policies, they should be amended here too.
 A wiki to default assignments can be found [in the wiki](./ALZ-Policies.md).